How does Anxiety cause Choking Sensations?

 Why does anxiety make me feel like I’m choking?

-The body’s muscles are tightened as part of the adjustments to the fight or flight response, making them more resistant to injury.
+The body’s muscles are tightened as part of the fight or flight response adjustments, making them more resistant to injury.
 This can apply to the throat muscles that aid in swallowing.
-This throat symptom is an illustration of how our bodies may feel under stress.
+This throat symptom illustrates how our bodies may feel under stress.
 The body can recover from the physiological, psychological, and emotional changes a stress response causes relatively quickly when they happen infrequently.
-When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recuperating, which can result in the body lingering in a semi-hyperstimulated state, as stress chemicals are stimulants.
+When stress responses occur too frequently and dramatically, however, the body has a more difficult time recuperating, which can result in the body lingering in a semi-hyperstimulated state, as stress chemicals are stimulants.
 A body that becomes stress-response hyperstimulated can experience similar symptoms and signs of an active stress reaction.
 The body might exhibit symptoms just from being unduly anxious, as evidenced by this anxiety-choking feeling.

 Categories